romilly/breadboarder/README.md

 1. draw a diagram of the project, and
 2. generate step-by-step instructions in markdown ready for publication

-The design is based on earlier closed-source tools which worked but needed improvement.
+The design is based on earlier closed-source tools of mine which worked but needed improvement.

 # Using the DSL